 A beta nitrogen forms a chelate after imine formation and a diamagnetic metal prevents uninterpretable paramagnetic NMR spectra.
 Furthermore, liable metals were chosen so that coordination is reversible allowing for the formation of the thermodynamic product.

-If the sieve is to be used in a larger space (as for future work), and to get a broader understanding of the chemistry, reagents with varied chemistries must be selected.
-The variety of bite angles, rigidity, aromaticity, chirality, sterics, electronegativity, metal valency, and metal size of reagents in Figure 2 ensures different molecular codes are captivated in the chemical space.
-This variety develops a deeper understanding of the chemistry, and makes the ML sieve more generalisable and therefore sturdy against chemical reactions it has not seen before.
-For example, when exploring new spaces.
-Additionally, chemical variety not present in the in the current literature were selected, allowing the workflow to develop new meaningful chemical insights.
+If the model is to be used in a larger space (as for future work), and to get a broader understanding of the chemistry, reagents with a broad range of properties must be selected.
+The variety of bite angles, rigidity, aromaticity, chirality, sterics, electronegativity, metal valency, and metal size of reagents in Figure 2 ensures different molecular codes are captured within the chemical space.
+This variety will help to develops a deeper understanding of the chemistry, and makes the ML model more generalisable and therefore better suited for predicting the outcome of the self-assembly of metal-organic architectures it has not seen before.
+Additionally, building block that have not been previously used in the literature for assembling metal-organic architecture s were selected, allowing the workflow to develop new meaningful chemical insights.
 A full list of reagents and their names are found in S 1.

 3.2 Combination Space Generation